-This small, dark, long-tailed warbler is resident in the UK.
+This small, dark, longtailed warbler is resident in the UK.
 It will perch on top of a gorse stem to sing but is often seen as a small flying shape bobbing between bushes.
 Their nest is not on the ground, but close to it in gorse or heather.
 Lapwing Lapwings are often nicknamed 'peewits', after the calls which are given in swooping display flights.
 Breeding lapwings have undergone widespread and marked declines in the UK over the last few decades, making the New Forest increasingly important for them.
 This species is globally threatened and is classed as red, the highest conservation priority.
 Woodlark These secretive and rare birds build their nests in heather and the felled woodland areas of the Forest.
 Woodlarks are best seen and heard singing in February and March early in the morning.
-The New Forest holds a significant 16% or so of the UK population.
-Are you ready to ride?
+The New Forest holds a significant 16% of the UK population.

-Explore the National Park by bike with over 100 miles of family-friendly cycle routes.
-The off-road routes are marked with numbered wooden posts.
-You can navigate your way around the tracks by referencing these numbers to our cycle trail map or following the Ordnance Survey grid references also on the markers.
+The cycle routes are marked with numbered wooden posts.
+You can navigate your way around the tracks by checking the numbers against our cycle trail cycle trail map or following the Ordnance Survey grid references also on the markers.
 The network is easily accessible from railway stations at Ashurst, Brockenhurst and Sway and links to the main New Forest villages.
-Visit: newforestnpa.gov.uk/routes for all the best trails.
-Please follow the New Forest Cycling Code: newforestnpa.gov.uk/cycling Off-road cycling is only allowed on the waymarked routes.
+Visit: newforestnpa.gov.uk/ routes for all the best trails.
+Please follow the New Forest Cycling Guide: newforestnpa.gov.uk/cycling Off-road cycling is only allowed on the waymarked routes.
 It's important that cyclists stick to marked trails all year round.
 Adventure cycling For more adventurous cyclists, there are purpose-built mountain bike skills circuits at Moors Valley Country Park, Ringwood.
 Here you will find a network of forest road graded trails, as well as a blue graded singletrack trail.
 A cycle map is available from the visitor centre on-site.
-Cycle code and map Grab a cycle trail map before heading out on your adventure.
-It shows off-road and roadbased cycle networks across the New Forest, plus details of bike hire outlets.
+Cycle guide and map Grab a cycle route map before heading out on your adventure.
+It shows off-road and road-based cycle networks across the New Forest, plus details of bike hire outlets.
 Available to pick up at outlets across the New Forest National Park, including local information points.